suhock/php-dependency-injection/README.md

 #### Call a factory method

 The container will provide class instances by requesting them from a factory method.
 Any parameters in the factory method will be injected.
-A factory also covers cases that might otherwise call for a hand-rolled provider — pulling an instance from a pool, or deferring expensive construction until first use — while keeping every dependency the factory declares visible to [build validation](#building-the-container); only what happens inside the factory body itself is opaque to it.

 ```php
 class ContainerBuilder